How it began

 Summary

-Her “Thank you, Mommy” makes me unable to tell this Childrens Full Allergy story without crying.
+Her “Thank you, Mommy” makes me unable to tell this Childrens Full Allergy test story without crying.
 Phoebe survived the incident and is healthy today.
 However, the reality that nuts/peanuts could kill her is something we deal with every day.
 We would love for you to join us at our upcoming Cooking Up a Cure, an event benefiting the rapidly growing Texas Children’s Hospital.
 This evening is designed to raise awareness of the challenges those with it face and help to support and expand the program’s ongoing research and patient care initiatives.
 Held at The Revaire, Cooking Up a Cure will offer a casual cocktail party with dishes prepared and served by Houston’s top full chefs.
-Upon arrival, each guest will be assigned a food allergy to experience what it feels like to avoid dishes containing potentially allergenic food.
+Upon arrival, each guest will be able to test and experience what it feels like to avoid dishes containing potentially allergenic food.